freeformpdx/pollard/txt/dj_testing.md

 ![report_bug](../gifs/report_bug.png)
 - If it breaks real bad && you can't enter your playlist, don't worry!
 Click that big 'Report a Bug' button && use a paper playlist.

+- Do you have an idea for how we can improve the playlisting features?
+[Fill out this form](http://www.freeformportland.org/features)

 ## Step 0: Before your show
 - TEST: Check the [schedule](http://www.freeformportland.org/schedule).
   Is your timeslot right?
 If not, send an email to editor@freeformportland.org